BrandynThibaultMerkle/bc-indexer/README.md

 - `REDIS_URL`: The URL for your Redis instance
 - `MONGO_URL`: The URL for your MongoDB instance
 - `MONGO_DB_NAME`: The name of the MongoDB database to use
+- `CONTRACTS_TO_PROCESS`: Comma-separated list of contract names to process in each instance

 ## Troubleshooting